pschafran/purc/README.md

-# README #
+# PURC: Polyploids Untangling ... #

 ### PURC: Polyploids Untangling ... ###
 PURC is a pipeline for extracting alleles from amplicon sequencing data (PacBio, Illumina,...etc), and is geared toward analyzing polyploid species complexes.

-Work flow for PacBio amplicon seq:
+Work flow for PacBio amplicon seq
 * Check concatemers and split them if requested (more on concatemers: https://github.com/PacificBiosciences/cDNA_primer/wiki/Artificial-concatemers,-PCR-chimeras,-and-fusion-genes)
 * Identify barcodes and remove them
 * Trim primers and other adapters